 Pryda was a reliable supplier for builders, homeowners and European migrants across Australia, who throughout the decade were:

-- Revitalising worn out homes in undesirable areas, giving them new life and attracting new residents.
+- Revitalising worn out homes in undesirable areas, attracting new residents.

 - Establishing cafes, delicatessens and other businesses, lending new vibrancy to inner city suburbs.